lmortimer/longitude/README.md

 The repository is split into two parts:

-1. `graph-generator` - Generates the graph using [graphology](https://github.com/graphology/graphology) and writes it to `graph-generator/graph.json`.
+1. `generator` - Generates the graph using [graphology](https://github.com/graphology/graphology) and writes it to `generator/graph.json`.
 1. `visualiser` - Renders the graph using [sigma.js](https://github.com/jacomyal/sigma.js).

 ## Installation

-    cd graph-generator
+    cd generator
     npm i

     cd visualiser